-The Standards will be updated and amended as often as necessary to ensure that they comply with the requirements of new versions of OVERSEER.
-If you have a comment about the Standards, or you have identified an issue with OVERSEER, please contact info@overseer.org.nz.
+The Standards will be updated and amended as often as is necessary to ensure that they comply with the requirements of new versions of OVERSEER.
+Known problems have been noted within the MyOVERSEER portal.
+If you have any comments about the Standards, or have identified an issue, please log your comments in the 'MyOVERSEER' support portal located online at: www.overseer.org.nz